dujanhung/evtsbx-api-doc/lua/MultiBlock/Edit.md

 create a block.

 >[!NOTE]
->if `modUuid` is provided, `blockType` should match with listed MOD blocks . otherwise, that mandatory would do nothing.
+>if `modUuid` is provided, `blockType` should match with listed MOD blocks. otherwise, that mandatory would do nothing.

 >[!NOTE]
 >if `modUuid` is ommited, and `blockType` match with listed MOD blocks, the block could <i>still</i> be created. in this case, the MOD block's UUID would be empty, and refer to an empty one in `info.json` .